awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor_job.md

 ```

 {{% notice tip %}}
 This operation will take about 5 minutes.
 While it progresses, go to the AWS Batch Console, and explore the state of: (a) Compute Environments, (b) Jobs.
-You can also check in the EC2 Console the : \(c\) EC2 Instances, (d) Auto Scaling groups defined.
+You can also check in the EC2 Console the: \(c\) EC2 Instances and (d) Auto Scaling groups defined.
 {{% /notice %}}

 When the progress reaches 100%, the output video will be available in the following URL: